Our concept of healthcare

 We use alternative energy sources and ecological waste disposal solutions.
 We limit our maintenance costs and respect the environment, be it in Khartoum or Kabul.

 We also want our hospitals to be beautiful, ‘scandalously beautiful’: because beauty becomes a sign of respect for people deeply impacted by war or illness, and a beautiful place offers the perfect environment for patients to regain their dignity.Gino Strada, Surgeon and Founder of EMERGENCY

 We intervene in crises, but we also look a bit further ahead: we offer theoretical and practical training for local staff, so they can become autonomous and independent.

 When recruiting auxiliary staff, priority is given to the most underprivileged groups.
 We give widows, amputees and war victims the chance to earn a living and be independent.

 All our hospitals have a garden, a play area for children and meeting places.
 Our hospitals are attractive as well as practical, because beauty is an acknowledgement of respect and dignity.

 Our patients gather around these gardens of roses, sunflowers and flowering bushes.
-Those few square feet of color and peace become their meeting point, a place to ease their minds.Roberto, EMERGENCY nurse in Afghanistan
+Those few square feet of color and peace become a meeting point, a place to ease minds.Roberto, EMERGENCY nurse in Afghanistan

 Over 80,000 meals provided each month